DKKV Promotional Award

 Die Stabsarbeit der Einsatzleitung Starkregen – Selbst-und Fremdwahrnehmung und Implikationen für künftige Entwicklungen

-Sebastian Herbe dealt with the flood disaster in July 2021, which represented a peak result for German civil protection.
-Within the framework of the research project, 17 experts, who were active as leaders in staffs or in subordinate leadership levels in the operational command of heavy rain, were interviewed in order to identify reasons for a deviating self-perception and causes for the inadequate functioning of the leadership system.
-The objective of the research project was to explore the reasons for a deviating self-perception and perception by others of the staff work of the storm surge management, to reveal problem areas, and to derive implications for future developments of the established management systems from the findings obtained.
+Sebastian Herbe dealt with the flood disaster in July 2021, which represented a maximum result for German civil protection.
+As part of the research project, 17 experts who were active in the heavy rain incident command as leaders in staff or at lower management levels were interviewed in order to identify reasons for a different self-perception and causes for the inadequate functioning of the management system.
+The aim of the research project was to explore the causes for a divergent self-perception and external perception of the staff work of the heavy rain incident command, to reveal problem areas and to derive implications for future developments of the established command systems from the knowledge gained.

 Sebastian Herbe

-Graduate of the Technical University of Cologne, receives the DKKV Promotional Award 2022 in the Master’s category for his outstanding thesis titled
+Graduate of the Cologne University of Applied Sciences, receives the DKKV Sponsorship Award 2022 in the Master’s category for his outstanding thesis entitled

 “Methode zur Bewertung der Notfallplanung von Krankenhäusern im Bereich der Energieversorgung”

-In his work, Chris Hetkämper dealt with the question of how emergency planning for energy supply in hospitals can be evaluated.
-The work developed a method that provides hospital operators with a way to evaluate and optimize their existing emergency planning in the area of energy supply.
-Technical and organizational aspects as well as vulnerability were considered as framework parameters in order to avoid a failure of the emergency power supply due to damaging events.
+Chris Hetkämper’s work focussed on the question of how emergency planning for energy supply in hospitals can be evaluated.
+The work developed a method that provides hospital operators with an opportunity to evaluate and optimise their existing emergency planning in the area of energy supply.
+Technical and organisational aspects as well as vulnerability were taken into account as framework parameters in order to avoid a failure of the emergency power supply due to damage events.

 Chris Hetkämper

-Graduate of Kiel University of Applied Sciences,received the DKKV Promotional Award 2021 in the Bachelor’s category for his outstanding thesis titled
+Graduate of Kiel University of Applied Sciences, received the DKKV Sponsorship Award 2021 in the Bachelor’s category for his outstanding thesis entitled

 “Entwicklung einer Aktivierenden Befragung im sozialraumorientierten Bevölkerungsschutz Ein Beitrag der Sozialen Arbeit zur Aktivierung einer Selbstschutz- und Selbsthilfekompetenz bei Bürger*Innen für eine stärkere gesellschaftliche Resilienz gegenüber Notlagen und Schadensereignissen”.

-In his work, he dealt with the question of the extent to which an activating survey in social work can contribute to activating and promoting the self-protection and self-help competence of citizens in the context of social-space-oriented population protection, in order to positively influence social resilience to emergencies in the long term.
-The aim was to apply an activating survey as a method of social work for population protection.
+In his work, he dealt with the question of the extent to which an activating survey in social work can contribute to activating and promoting the self-protection and self-help skills of citizens in the context of social space-oriented civil protection in order to positively influence social resilience to emergencies in the long term.
+The aim was to make an activating survey applicable as a social work method for civil protection.

 Michael Skala

-Graduate of the University of Cologne, received the DKKV Promotional Award 2021 in the Master’s category for her outstanding thesis titled
+Graduate of the University of Cologne, received the DKKV Sponsorship Award 2021 in the Master’s category for her outstanding thesis entitled

 “Geomorphological and sedimentary impacts of exceptional precipitation events on a dry valley in the Andean Precordillera (Tarapacá region, N Chile)”.

-For her, the geomorphological and sedimentological investigation of exceptional precipitation and flood events in the Atacama Desert was not only in focus against the background of paleoclimatic reconstruction.
-Rather, her master’s thesis aimed to generate a fundamental understanding of the intensity and frequency of these rare but momentous and dangerous flood events, while providing starting points for future investigations.
+Her focus was on the geomorphological and sedimentological investigation of exceptional precipitation and flood events in the Atacama Desert, not only against the background of palaeoclimatic reconstruction.
+Rather, her Master’s thesis aimed to generate a fundamental understanding of the intensity and frequency of these rare but serious and dangerous flood events, while also providing starting points for future investigations.

 Katharina Seeger

-In 2020, the DKKV Promotional Award was presented with the support of the German Aerospace Center (Deutsches Zentrum Luft- und Raumfahrt e.V).
-Bachelor’s and master’s theses written on the topic of “resilience” were eligible for submission.
+In 2020, the DKKV sponsorship prize was awarded with the support of the German Aerospace Centre (Deutsches Zentrum Luft- und Raumfahrt e.V.).
+Bachelor’s and Master’s theses written on the topic of “resilience” could be submitted.

-graduate of the Joint Masters “Geography of Environmental Risks and Human Security” of the United Nations University and the Rheinische Friedrich-Wilhelms-Universität in Bonn, could convince the jury with her master thesis.
-She dealt here with the topic
+A graduate of the Joint Master’s programme “Geography of Environmental Risks and Human Security” at the United Nations University and the Rheinische Friedrich-Wilhelms-Universität in Bonn, convinced the jury with her Master’s thesis.
+She dealt with the topic

 „Drought Risk Assessment in Zimbabwe: A Spatial Analysis of Hazard, Exposure and Vulnerability“.

-To assess drought vulnerability in Zimbabwe, she conducted a remote sensing-based analysis of vegetation health data in Zimbabwe from 1989-2019.
-She combined in-depth literature review with expert consultation to identify and select relevant indicators of drought vulnerability and rank them in order of relevance.
-Combined with exposure data, this allowed her to calculate the drought risk index, which can be used to optimize drought risk management and thus strengthen community resilience.
+To assess the drought risk in Zimbabwe, she carried out a remote sensing-based analysis of data on the health status of vegetation in Zimbabwe from 1989-2019.
+She combined in-depth literature review with an expert survey to identify, select and prioritise relevant indicators of drought vulnerability.
+Combined with data on exposure, she was able to calculate the drought risk index, which can be used to optimise drought risk management and thus strengthen the resilience of the population.

 Janna Frischen

-For the second time, the German Committee for Disaster Risk Reduction (DKKV) in cooperation with the German Climate Foundation has awarded the DKKV Promotional Award “Preparedness 2030”.
+For the second time, the German Committee for Disaster Reduction (DKKV) has awarded the DKKV “Preparedness 2030” prize in cooperation with the German Climate Foundation.
 In his master’s thesis at the United Nations University with the topic

 „The Role of Social-psychological Factors for the Adaption of Domestic Rainwater Harvesting as a Measure of Adapting to Urban Water Scarcity in Rondebosch, Cape Town”

-Dominic Sett studied rainwater harvesting as an adaptation strategy to increasing water scarcity in a suburb of Cape Town.
-The results of the work show that social-psychological factors should be given more attention in cost-benefit analyses and other adaptation strategies to further strengthen the resilience of (water) systems in Cape Town.
-The complexity as well as the timeliness of the topic convinced the jury.
+Dominic Sett analysed rainwater harvesting as an adaptation strategy to increasing water scarcity in a suburb of Cape Town.
+The results of the work show that social-psychological factors should be given more attention in cost-benefit analyses and other adaptation strategies in order to further strengthen the resilience of (water) systems in Cape Town.
+The complexity and topicality of the topic convinced the jury.

 Dominic Sett

-The German Committee for Disaster Risk Reduction (DKKV), in cooperation with the German Climate Foundation, awarded the “Preparedness 2030” promotional prize for the first time on October 5, 2018.
-After a thorough review of all papers, the sponsorship award was given to two people, Johanna Stötzer and Katharina Seeger!
+The German Committee for Disaster Risk Reduction (DKKV), in cooperation with the German Climate Foundation, awarded the “Preparedness 2030” prize for the first time on 5 October 2018.
+After a thorough examination of all the work, the prize was awarded to two people, Johanna Stötzer and Katharina Seeger!

-Katharina Seeger has dedicated her bachelor thesis at the University of Cologne to the topic of
+Katharina Seeger wrote her bachelor thesis at the University of Cologne on the topic

-For this purpose, she investigated recent and historical sedimentary deposits of tropical cyclones with respect to character, composition, age and size, among other things, in order to draw conclusions on the relevance of sedimentary analyses and luminescence dating for hazard assessment.
-The additionally applied method of luminescence dating proved to be an important tool for establishing a chronological framework.
+dedicated.
+To this end, she analysed recent and historical sedimentary deposits of tropical cyclones with regard to their character, composition, age and size, among other things, in order to draw conclusions about the relevance of sediment analyses and luminescence dating for hazard assessment.
+The additional method of luminescence dating used proved to be an important tool for creating a chronological framework.

 Katharina Seeger

-Johanna Stötzer wrote her master thesis at the Karlsruhe Institute for Technology (KIT) on the topic of
+Johanna Stötzer wrote her master’s thesis at the Karlsruhe Institute for Technology (KIT) on the topic of

-“Development of a generic concept to analyze the accessibility of emergency facilities in critical infrastructure”
+“Development of a generic concept to analyse the accessibility of emergency facilities in critical infrastructure”

-and developed generic and modular approaches to analyze the accessibility of emergency facilities in a critical road infrastructure on several scale levels.
-Her work provides a valuable decision support tool for the regional planning of a road network.
+and developed generic and modular approaches to analyse the accessibility of emergency facilities in critical road infrastructure on several scale levels.
+Their work represents a valuable decision-making aid for the regional planning of a road network.

 Johanna Stötzer